theodor349/WeeklyReview/Documentation/Design Analysis/Problem Domain Analysis.md

 	  - Do I exercise at least 10 hours a week?
 	  - How often do I call my parents?
 	  - How much time have I spent calling my parents?
+  - Input for a query could be a date range e.g. this year, or something even more complex like every evening this month

 ## Events
 - Activity
   - Start
   - End
   - Create
   - Edit Name
   - Delete
-  - Transfer to a new Activity
+  - Convert to a new Activity
 - Category
   - Create
   - Edit Name
   - Edit Color
   - Edit Activates and Categories
   - Delete
-- Group
+- Query
   - Create
   - Edit Name
   - Edit Activities and Categories
   - Query for analysis
   - Delete

+## Event Table